KT0803/Intelligent-Learning-Analytics-and-Agentic-Study-Coach/RUNNING_GUIDE.md

 ## Troubleshooting

 ### CORS Issues
-If your frontend responds with "Failed to fetch" or throws a CORS error in the browser console, ensure that the `allow_origins=` string in `backend/main.py` explicitly strictly matches your exact Vite frontend URL (e.g., `["http://localhost:3000"]` or `["http://localhost:5173"]`).
+If your frontend responds with "Failed to fetch" or throws a CORS error in the browser console, ensure that the `FRONTEND_URL` in `backend/.env` explicitly strictly matches your exact Vite frontend URL (e.g., `http://localhost:3000` or `http://localhost:5173`).
 Also ensure no trailing slashes exist.

 ### Artifact Not Found Errors
 If the server crashes immediately claiming `FileNotFoundError`, the relative path calculating `ml-service/` internally failed.
 Ensure you are launching Uvicorn identically from *inside* the `backend/` directory, rather than executing it globally from the project root.